 - to strengthen local authorities’ capacities on multi-agency tertiary prevention of radicalisation in release and probation;

 - to bring together European local authorities willing to address radicalisation through release and probation.

 The project will be conducted in 3 stages:

-1. Establishing the state of the art
+1. Establishing the current picture

-An initial research stage will be undertaken by Efus and partner organisations to compile existing relevant examples in Europe of multi-agency partnerships that involve local authorities and work with released inmates or individuals under probation in the field of de-radicalisation, disengagement and rehabilitation.
+An initial research stage will be undertaken by Efus and partner organisations to compile existing relevant examples in Europe of multi-agency partnerships that involve local authorities and work with released inmates or individuals under probation in the field of disengagement and rehabilitation.